 The functional problems, however, are the most serious.

 Facial collapse is prevented by the presence of dental implants.
-A dental implant in the jawbone sends a piezoelectric signal to the bone which prevents the resorption of the bone around the implant.
+A dental implant in the jawbone sends a signal to the bone which prevents the resorption of the bone around the implant.

 If you are already suffering from facial collapse and have become a dental cripple, unable to wear a denture, the condition can be treated with bone grafting.
-Please give us a call, or visit our make an appointment page, and we will be happy to examine you and tell you what can be done and how much it will cost.
+Please give us a call, or visit our request an appointment page, and we will be happy to examine you and tell you what can be done and how much it will cost.